Devotional Thought : Proverbs 20:16

 (From Constable’s Commentary) “The proverb encourages us to hold people to their obligations.”
 It’s okay to keep people accountable.

-Yet we have to consider the context in which Jesus said this.
-His followers were living under Roman oppression.
+Yet when we consider the context in which Jesus said this, we realise his followers were living under Roman oppression.
 It was common for Roman soldiers to make unreasonable demands of the Jews.
 Jesus didn’t want his disciples to create conflict over the soldiers’ lack of respect.
 There were more important issues at hand.

-1 Corinthians 6:7 points out there are times to let ourselves be wronged.
-Likewise there are times to call people to account.
-May God give us the wisdom to know how to respond when we are faced with an unreasonable demand.
+There are times to let ourselves be wronged (1 Corinthians 6:7).
+Likewise, there’re times to call people to account.
+May God give us the wisdom to know how to respond when we’re faced with an unreasonable demand.